bhamblin2026/wmrn-radio-history-archive/content/founding-of-wmrn/_index.md

 → [Articles of Incorporation – The Marion Broadcasting Company (1940)](/founding-of-wmrn/articles-of-incorporation-1940/)

-**Primary sources:**
+## Sources

-The Marion Star, 1940–1953 (construction announcements, licensing coverage, opening-day report, and FM launch coverage)
+The Marion Star (Marion, Ohio), 1940–1953.
+Construction announcements, licensing coverage, opening-day reporting, and FM launch coverage.

-Articles of Incorporation of The Marion Broadcasting Company, filed April 22, 1940.
+Articles of Incorporation of The Marion Broadcasting Company.
+Filed April 22, 1940.
+Volume 471, Page 131.
 Certified copy preserved in the collection of the Marion County Historical Society, Marion, Ohio.
 ---

 ### Editorial confidence note